Sequoia/node-training/static/decks/express-routes.md

 ^
 - *demo changing get to post* (use postman)
 - demo using `.use` and `req.method`
+- show how you can use handler functions

 |||

+`express-app/start/counter.js`
 <!-- .slide: data-state="exercise" -->
 1. `GET /greet` replies 'Hello, you!'
 2. `POST /count` Increments a counter